Anglia Ruskin University Higher Education Corporation (ARU) is committed to protecting your personal information when you use our services.

 The law provides for the following rights:

 ARU is committed to holding your data securely and uses information security best practice to transmit personal data.
-Data is held in accordance with the Corporate Information Security Policy.
+Data is held in accordance with the Corporate Information Security Policy .
+For example, your personal data is accessible only by those authorised and who have a business need for access.
+When shared with third parties, your personal data is shared with encryption or in password protected files.

-Although we maintain a number of safeguards, fraudulent email requests are occasionally delivered from sources designed to look like they are sent by ARU.
+Although we maintain a number of safeguards, fraudulent email requests are occasionally delivered to staff and students.
 We will never ask for your username or password by email.
 Any message that does so should be treated as a potential breach of security, no matter how legitimate it may appear.
-If you are in any doubt about the validity of an email coming from ARU, do nothing until you have spoken to your research contact.
+If you are in any doubt, do nothing until you have spoken to a member of the IT Services Customer Support Team.

-ARU have put in place procedures to deal with any suspected data security incident and will notify you the regulator where we are required to do so.
-If you have any concerns that personal data has been compromised please contact firstname.lastname@example.org.
+ARU have put in place procedures to deal with any suspected data security incident and will notify you and any applicable regulator where we are required to do so.
+If you have any concerns that personal data has been compromised please contact